painhelmholtz-ops/Custom-kraken2/README.md

 ```
 Adding: database/fasta/NC_001348.1.fasta
 Adding: database/fasta/NC_001405.1.fasta
+Adding: database/fasta/NC_001498.1.fasta
 ... etc
+Adding: database/fasta/NC_045512.2.fasta
+All 17 viruses added!
 ```

 > **Why individual files instead of one combined file?**
 > Adding them one by one ensures each virus sequence is correctly
-> linked to its taxon ID.
-This is the same method we used to build
-> our validated database.
+> linked to its taxon ID (`kraken:taxid` in the header).
+> This is exactly the same method we used to build our validated database.

 ---